France's daily new COVID-19 infections at a more than six-week high | Health

 France's daily new COVID-19 infections at a more than six-week high

-France's average daily number of new COVID-19 infections hit a six-and-a-half week high of 18,270 on Monday, while the number of people being treated in intensive care units for the disease rose 2,800 for the first time in a month.
+France's average daily new COVID-19 infections hit a six-and-a-half week high of 18,270 on Monday, while the number of people being treated in intensive care units for the disease rose above 2,800 for the first time in a month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)